Access and Inclusion Model

 - A rate of €195 per week where needs are identified as highly complex, such that a setting would need to supplement their staffing by approximately 15 hours per week.

 The AIM policy places the child at the centre and recognises the important role of the parent in all decision-making concerning access and participation.
-Further information can also be found in the Frequently Asked Questions, Key Documents and Resources sections of this website.
+Further information can also be found in the Frequently Asked Questions and Resources sections of this website.

 The full policy underpinning AIM can be accessed by clicking the button below.